ftsrg/gamma/plugins/xsts/README.md

 First, you have to set up an Eclipse with the [core Gamma plugins](https://github.com/ftsrg/gamma/tree/theta-integration/plugins/core).

 Next, you have to set up [Theta](https://github.com/mondokm/theta/tree/xsts/subprojects/xsts-cli): make sure you put the the _lib_ folder (containing necessary libraries for Theta) onto your PATH.
-After building Theta, you have to create an environment variable with the name of _theta-xsts-cli.jar_, which points to the generated _theta-xsts-cli-<VERSION>-all.jar_ in the _subprojects/xsts-cli/build/libs/_ folder.
+After building Theta, you have to create an environment variable with the name of `theta_xsts_cli`, which points to the generated _theta-xsts-cli-<VERSION>-all.jar_ in the _subprojects/xsts-cli/build/libs/_ folder.

 Then, you have to set up the plugins in this folder:
 1. Import all Eclipse projects from the the _xsts_ folder.